lmiller1990/rfcs/active-rfcs/0000-vtu-api.md

 # Adoption strategy

-- Rewrite Docs from ground up.
+- Rewrite docs from ground up.
+- Code-mod where possible (`find` -> `findComponent` for most cases, `destroy` -> `unmount`)
+- Add deprecation warnings to beta before v1 release
-- Add dedicated guides on how to write better and more maintainable tests for popular tools like Vuex, Router ec..
+- Add dedicated guides on how to write better and more maintainable tests for popular tools like Vuex, Router etc..
 - Work with popular Vue ecosystem libraries and frameworks, like Quasar, Nuxt and Vuetify for better understanding of user needs.
 - Deprecation build with warnings.